-Ants most certainly do fight each other.
-From small scale internal fighting to all out wars, the world of ants is one of conflict and fierce battles which at times may lead to death or injury.
+Yes, ants most certainly do fight each other.
+The world of ants is one of conflict and fierce battles.
+They wage small-scale fights to all-out wars with each other.
 In fact, fossil evidence suggests that ants have been fighting for at least 99 million years.

 Why Do Ants Fight Each Other?

 There are a number of reasons why ants fight.
-And interestingly, these reasons hit close to home as they’re very similar to what causes conflict between humans.
+Some of these reasons hit close to home as they’re very similar to what causes conflict between us humans.
 They are as follows:

-- Competition.
 The most prevalent cause of fighting between ants is competition.
-For the sake of survival, ant colonies which nest in close proximity to each other compete and fight with for valuable resources such as food.
+Ant colonies that nest close to each other fight for valuable resources such as food.

-- Protection.
-Due to competition it isn’t unusual for ants to invade the nests of rival colonies to try and take over their food sources.
-When this occurs, expect the nest inhabitants to fight and defend their home from the invaders.
+Due to competition, some ants invade the nests of rival colonies to try and take over their food sources.
+When this happens, the nest inhabitants fight to defend their homes from the invaders.

-- Colony Health.
 Ants don’t only fight ants from other colonies, they also fight among themselves.
 For instance, ants may sometimes assassinate their queen when its reproductive capability deteriorates.
-This allows them to put up a stronger queen as a replacement and allow the colony to survive longer.
+This allows them to put up a stronger queen as a replacement and increase the chance of colony survival.

-- Population Control.
-In relation to colony health, the queenless ant species Cerapachys biroi, kill each other to prevent population from swelling to numbers beyond what they can provide for.
-Thus, any ant which lays eggs in unideal times gets killed off.
+Some queenless ants kill each other to prevent overpopulation.
+Any ant which lays eggs in unideal times gets killed off.

-- Miscommunication.
 Sometimes ants simply fail to recognize their nestmates and mistake them for enemies.
-This occurs when ants, which distinguish friends from foes via odors, pick up the wrong odor cues from their nestmates.
-This then elicits an aggressive reaction which may lead to fighting.
+This occurs when ants pick up the wrong odor cues from their nestmates.
+This then elicits an aggressive reaction which leads to fighting.

 How Do Ants Fight Each Other?

-It’s easy to think that ant fights are simple contests of force and numbers.
-But while that’s partly true, in reality, ant fights are far more complex.
-Through millions of years fighting, ants have developed a variety of weapons and strategies to try and get ahead of their competition.
+One might imagine that ant fights are simple contests of force and numbers.
+But while that’s partly true ant fights can be far more complex.
+Ants can make use of different weapons and strategies to beat their competition.

 Ants naturally possess physical weapons that they use for fighting.
 For example, they have strong mandibles which they use to bite and tear their enemies into pieces.
 Some ants also have stingers at the end of their abdomens which they use to pierce.

-Ants are also smart with how they fight.
-They don’t just run around mindlessly chomping with their mandibles and spraying formic acid everywhere.
-Instead they make use of strategies and coordinated attacks.
+Ants also fight smartly.
+They don’t run around mindlessly chomping their mandibles and spraying formic acid.
+Instead, they make use of strategies and coordinated attacks.

-For instance, a common strategy that they employ is grouping up to pin down their enemies as they tear them apart.
+For example, a common strategy that they employ is grouping up to pin down their enemies as they tear them apart.
 Brutal, yet somehow also impressive.

-Ants have also been likened to Roman armies attacking their enemies by surprise as one massive battalion.
-When they do, they position expendable units on the front lines and allow their advanced and stronger fighters to go for the kill when their enemies are already exhausted.
+Ants have also been likened to Roman armies.
+They sometimes attack their enemies by surprise as one massive battalion.
+They position expendable ants on the front line and let stronger ones stay behind.
+When the enemy ants are exhausted, they release their stronger fighters to go for the kill.

-Apart from wars and other physical skirmishes, ants interfere and disrupt each other as they fight over resources.
-For example, the Novomessor cockerelli, a species of harvester ants found in the Lower Sonoran desert, disrupt their competitors the Pogonomyrmex barbatus by filling their nest entrances with sand early in the morning.
-This delays the activity period of the latter by one to three hours, and effectively decreases their foraging capacity.
-At the same time, the former gets to forage relatively freely and with less competition.
+Apart from wars, ants interfere and disrupt each other as they fight over resources.
+For example, the ant species Novomessor cockerelli is known to disrupt competitors by filling their nests with sand.
+This delays the activity period of the latter by up to 3 hours and decreases their foraging capacity.
+At the same time, the former gets to forage with less competition.